vlado/earthquake-croatia/README.md

-G Earthquake Croatia web application
+# Earthquake Croatia web application

 This application allows citizens to offer and request help in areas affected by earthquake and possibly other hazardous situations.
 It is currently hosted at